bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 One thing that should be noted is that if a parathread is using a local currency to reward collators, the collator must be natively aware of a DOT->local conversion rate if they are to be able to submit appropriate bids for block production in DOTs.
 That's an economic problem for a parathread to solve on its own.

-Parathreads also require deposits in DOTs but there's no auction for slots - the capacity is estimated to be enough for everyone interested to join.
+Parathreads also require deposits in DOTs, but as mentioned earlier they are _much_ smaller than the deposits needed for parachain slots, and there's no auction for slots - the capacity is estimated to be enough for everyone interested to join.

 ## Governance